skysqlinc/terraform-provider-skysql-beta/docs/index.md

 }
 ```

+Run `terraform plan` to see the changes that will be made.

+If you agree with the changes, run `terraform apply` to create the service.

+## Destroy the SkySQL service

+Run `terraform destroy` to destroy the service.

 ## Limitations

 * The terraform resource `skysql_service` doesn't support updates.
 If you need to change the configuration of a service, you need to destroy the service and create a new one.